tillmanj/eatingasturias/_posts/2025-01-10-A-Sample-Post.md

 related: false
 toc: true
 ---
-This post is a sample version of how I arrange what I write on this site.
+{% newthought 'This post is a sample version'%} of how I arrange what I write on this site.
 It is intended to explain what all the various bits and bobs are and why they exist.